 Sorting and filtering a report or scorecard

 This article shows various ways to sort and filter rows in a report or scorecard.
+These options are also similar for small multiples.

 Reports and scorecards use their own metric set to determine the rows they display and their order, which you can sort and filter like you can a normal metric set.